dfinity/interface-spec/spec/index.md

 3. Invokes `canister_post_upgrade` (if present) on the new instance, passing the `arg` provided in the `install_code` call ([IC method](#ic-install_code)).

-The stable memory is preserved throughout the process; any other WebAssembly state is discarded unless `wasm_memory_persistence` is `opt keep` in which case only WebAssembly data segments are discarded.
+The stable memory is preserved throughout the process; any other WebAssembly state is discarded unless `wasm_memory_persistence` is `opt keep`.

 During these steps, no other entry point of the old or new canister is invoked.
 The `canister_init` function of the new canister is *not* invoked.